Afoucheaux/intention-timer-group/README.md

 ## Overview

-  *  This is a group student project to begin to understand the nuances of working on a team of people while increasing/solidfying code-skills.
+  *  This is a group student project to begin to understand the nuances of working on a team of people while increasing/solidifying code-skills.
 We were tasked to build an application that allows the user to set goals for their health and productivity.
+We were tasked to tie those goals to a timer.
+  * At full functionality user's will select an activity category, set the amount of time they want to spend on that activity, and start the timer.
+The app will log that activity to keep track of how the user has been spending their time.

 ## Contributors

+  *
+  *
+  *

 ## Functionality Goals